Microchip-MPLAB-Harmony/csp_apps_pic32cz_ca8x_ca9x/apps/pm/pm_wakeup_eic/readme.md

 ### Setting up [PIC32CZ CA90 Curiosity Ultra board]()

 - Connect the Debug USB port on the board to the computer using a micro USB cable
-- Connect a wire from Pin 11 on EXT2 to Pin 14 on Mikrobus Xplained board
-- Connect a wire from Pin 12 on EXT2 to Pin 15 on Mikrobus Xplained board
 - Connect VCC and GND between EXT2 and Mikrobus Xplained board

 ## Running the Application